CS 2334: Programming Structures and Abstractions

 seriously impact your ability to follow the next section of the

-course, you are required to complete and hand in homework and lab
+course, you are required to hand in lab assignments on time.

 Projects may be handed in late.
 If late by 0-24 hours, the